630.474.6700

 Child Custody Laws Have Changed in Illinois

 Historically, Illinois family law courts awarded custody in two parts: legal, referring to decision-making authority, and residential, or where the children live.
 When decision-making authority was awarded to one parent only, that parent had sole custody.
-When decision making was shared, the parents had joint custody.
+When decision-making was shared, the parents had joint custody.
 The child resided with the parent who was awarded residential custody and, typically, enjoyed visitation with the other parent.

 Illinois Courts Allocate Parental Responsibilities

 For the most part, Illinois courts no longer use the terms custody and visitation.
 Instead, Illinois family law courts must allocate parental responsibilities.
-Allocating parental responsibilities entails determining: 1) who will have the authority to make significant decisions for the minor children; and 2) when will each parent spend time with the children (parenting time).
-Today, residential custody is awarded for school enrollment purposes only; however, it is still common for a child to spend the majority of time with one parent.
+Allocating parental responsibilities entails determining: 1) who will have the authority to make significant decisions for the minor children; and 2) when each parent will spend time with the children (parenting time).
+Today, residential custody is awarded for school enrollment purposes only; however, it is still common for a child to spend the majority of their time with one parent.

 Changing a Court’s Parenting Order